awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. In the navigation pane, choose **Customer managed keys**\.

-1. Select the check boxes next to the CMK that you want to recover\.
+1. Select the check boxes next to the CMKs that you want to recover\.

 1. Choose **Key actions**, **Cancel key deletion**\.